jummij/Ohte-robot/README.md

 ## 5. test5.robot

-[test5.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test5.robot) features the keyword ClickUntil.
+[test5.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test5.robot) features the keyword *ClickUntil*.
 The test clicks a certain button so long until it gets the expected value anywhere on the website (or until time runs out).
 This test clicks a button that generates a random number between 1 and 100.

 ## 6. test6.robot

-[test6.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test6.robot) uses the keywords OpenWindow, SwitchWindow and CloseWindow, which creates a new tab, switches to another tab and closes the current tab, respectively.
+[test6.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test6.robot) uses the keywords *OpenWindow, SwitchWindow* and *CloseWindow*, which creates a new tab, switches to another tab and closes the current tab, respectively.